jlreiter/Indishell/README.md

 ![Cunning Jack](/images/Selection_067.png)

 Now that my user is created, I can 'Show Users'.
 From the earlier page (test.php) I think I can just put a file parameter in the body to load my image for execution.
-I don't have the image unfortunately, but it works!
+I don't have the screenshot unfortunately, but it works!
 Now I have command execution through my ?cmd= parameter.
 I quickly throw up a shell and connect back to my box.

 ![NC](/images/Selection_068.png)